hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/core_rules.typ

 == Tag Team Rolls
 <tag-team-rolls>
-Once per #term[Shift] per character, players may initiate a #term("Tag Team Roll", is_definition: true).
+Once per #term("Shift", key: "Shifts") per character, players may initiate a #term("Tag Team Roll", is_definition: true).

 To initiate a #term[Tag Team Roll], each participant spends 1 Focus in addition to what other resources they would normally spend and makes their respective rolls to construct a pool of die results.
 To resolve the roll, the players choose 2 dice from the constructed pool, which becomes the result of the roll.

-The roll counts as an #term[Action Roll], and any features or modifications that would activate from a roll do so as normal.
+The roll counts as an #term("Action Roll", key: "Action Rolls"), and any features or modifications that would activate from a roll do so as normal.
 If multiple characters would trigger the same effect, only one resolves.

 The GM can at any point initiate a #term[Tag Team Roll] for the party, with no cost to the characters.

-#term("Tag Team Rolls", key: "Tag Team Roll"). can be initiated during combat, given that all participants act during the same #term[Phase].
+#term("Tag Team Rolls", key: "Tag Team Roll"). can be initiated during combat, given that all participants act during the same #term("Phase", key: "Phases").